-The end result of the eastbound viaduct work will be moving all eastbound SR 16 traffic onto a new and improved eastbound viaduct structure, and opening a new ramp between South Sprague Avenue and eastbound SR 16.
+All eastbound SR 16 traffic has been moved onto a new and improved eastbound viaduct structure.
+The project also will open a new ramp between South Sprague Avenue and eastbound SR 16.

 In addition, both the new eastbound and westbound viaducts create ramp connections that will be used in the third and last phase of viaduct work.
 In that third project, crews will build HOV direct-access ramps between SR 16 and I-5 HOV lanes, and build an HOV bridge between the eastbound and westbound viaduct structures.